Sommerregen/grav-plugin-mathjax/README.md

 ## Installation and Updates

 Installing or updating the `MathJax` plugin can be done in one of two ways.
-Using the GPM (Grav Package Manager) installation method or (i.e. `bin/gpm install mathjay`) manual install or update method by downloading [this plugin](https://github.com/sommerregen/grav-plugin-mathjax) and extracting all plugin files to
+Using the GPM (Grav Package Manager) installation method or (i.e. `bin/gpm install mathjax`) manual install or update method by downloading [this plugin](https://github.com/sommerregen/grav-plugin-mathjax) and extracting all plugin files to

     user/plugins/mathjax